-If the project will involve bike and or pedestrian facilities or impact them, provide a discussion in this section.
-If not, simple state there is no impact to bike or pedestrian facilities.
+If the project will involve bike and/or pedestrian facilities or impact them, provide a discussion in this section.
+If the project does not involve any of these facilities, simply state there is no impact to bike or pedestrian facilities.